Our website uses cookies for statistical purposes.

 How long does it take to receive the family reunification visa?

 For a family reunion visa for Portugal, the relationship between the foreign national living in Portugal and the joining family member(s) is carefully assessed.
-Therefore, one can expect a processing time of more than 60 days, in some cases around 90 days.
+Therefore, one can expect a processing time of up to 60 days for the decision on the residence visa, and up to 90 days for the procedure on family reunion.

 What are the fees for Portuguese visas?

-The Foreigners and Borders Service imposes certain fees on all of the types of visas it issues to foreign nationals.
+AIMA imposes certain fees on all types of administrative procedures concerning residence for foreign nationals, with two price ceilings depending on whether the procedure is standard (in-person) or digital.
 The following were in place at the time this article was written:

 What are the steps after receiving the family reunion visa for Portugal?

-Once your family member(s) joins you in Portugal, he/she or they will need to register with the authorities.
+Once your family member(s) joins you in Portugal, he/she or they will need to apply at AIMA for a residence permit for family reunion.
+This step also includes the collection of biometric data and the issuance of the residence card.

-A family reunion visa is a popular option for non-EU citizens, as well as EU citizens who wish to reunite with their non-EU family members.
-If you have questions about the rights of your family members when it comes to applying for a residence permit in Portugal, our team will analyse your particular situation and will give you the right answers.
+A family reunion visa is a popular option for non-EU citizens, while for EU citizens who wish to reunite with their non-EU family members, there is a distinctive legal framework, based on the right to free movement.
+If you have questions about the rights of your family members when it comes to applying for a residence permit in Portugal, our team will analyze your particular situation and will give you the right answers.
 Please reach out to us as needed.

-A foreign national can choose to apply for Portuguese nationality after five years lawfully spent in the country based on a valid temporary residence permit.
-If you would like to know more about your options according to your reason for stay, our team can give you complete details about the minimum requirements for gaining Portuguese citizenship.
+A foreign national can choose to apply for Portuguese nationality after five years lawfully spent in the country based on a valid temporary residence permit, as long as he/she fulfills all other legal requirements (e.g., knowledge of the Portuguese language).
+If you would like to know more about your options according to your reason for staying, our team can give you complete details about the minimum requirements for gaining Portuguese citizenship.